Real-Time Uncertainty Estimation in Computer Vision via Uncertainty-Aware Distribution Distillation: Experiments

 \subsubsection{Performance under Distribution Shift}

 We also evaluate the performance of the proposed method under a distribution shift using models trained with the CamVid dataset.
 The Cityscapes dataset\cite{Cordts2016Cityscapes}, which contains street scenes collected from different cities, is an ideal dataset for such evaluation.
 We emphasize that neither the teacher nor the student sees images from the Cityscapes dataset during training.
 The results are summarized in Figure \ref{distribution_shift}, which is evaluated on the overlapped classes between CamVid and Cityscapes.
-While both the teacher and student models perform unsatisfactorily, the student performs significantly better than the teacher in terms of all of the metrics evaluated, suggesting its enhanced robustness against the distribution shift when trained with the proposed teacher-student pipeline.
+Surprisingly, while both the teacher and student models perform unsatisfactorily, the student performs significantly better than the teacher in terms of all of the metrics evaluated, suggesting its enhanced robustness against the distribution shift when trained with the proposed teacher-student pipeline.
+We hypothesis that by seeing the distribution of soft labels from a bayesian teacher from the distillation process, the student learns to output less confident, more generalizable outputs.
+The true cause can leave for further works.
 This can be important for lots of application domains with long-tail scenarios like autonomous driving.